contentful/slash-developers/docs/tutorials/ios/using-delivery-api-on-ios.md

 @end
 ~~~

-For creating a client object, the Space key and a Content Delivery API access token are required.
+For creating a client object, the space key and a Content Delivery API access token are required.

 ## Accessing data